yasoob/intermediatePython/args_and_kwargs.rst

-\*args and \*\*kwargs are mostly used in function definitions. \*args and \*\*kwargs allow you to pass an unspecified number of arguments to a function, so when when writing the function definition, you do not need to know how many arguments will be passed to your function. \*args is used to send a **non-keyworded** variable length argument list to the function.
+\*args and \*\*kwargs are mostly used in function definitions. \*args and \*\*kwargs allow you to pass an unspecified number of arguments to a function, so when writing the function definition, you do not need to know how many arguments will be passed to your function. \*args is used to send a **non-keyworded** variable length argument list to the function.
 Here's an example to help you get a clear idea: